 ‘Idea flow’ may sound like a piece of management-speak, but it denotes something simple and important: the transmission of ideas and creative energies around an organisation.
 For large companies that rely on bringing together professionals with different specialisms, idea flow is key to making the best use of their talent.

 Companies in technical and creative industries have long experimented with different ways of improving interaction among staff, with some surprising results.
 Take Google.
 In 2013, as the company’s executives surveyed the canteens at its plush San Francisco offices, they noticed staff in long queues were more likely to strike up conversations with those around them.
-So they devised an experiment to find out the optimal length of time baristas should spend making a coffee: long enough to promote serendipitous conversation, but not so long as to annoy employees thirsty for a caffeine hit.
+They devised an experiment to find out the optimal length of time baristas should spend making a coffee: long enough to promote serendipitous conversation, but not so long as to annoy employees thirsty for a caffeine hit.
 The answer was four minutes.

 “We try to make it so that you wait four minutes for a coffee on average, regardless of the amount of people who are waiting,” says Kirk Vallis, global head of creative capability development at Google.
 “The baristas speed up or slow down depending on the length of the queue.
 It’s all about maximising the opportunity for that productive collision.”